WilliamEhlers/PW-Lab/README.md

 ## Project Overview
 This project implements a basic text analysis tool to preprocess articles and analyze word frequencies.
 The application processes text files on a specific topic, removes stop words, calculates basic statistics, and ranks words by frequency.

+## About Us:
+William Ehlers: I am a sophomore at Fairfield University studying Computer Science and Finance.
+I am from Milford, Connecticut.
+Viktor Nikolov: Junior Student at Fairfield.
+Computer Science major.
+I am from Plovdiv, Bulgaria.
+Chris Smith: I am a sophomore at Fairfield University studying Computer Science.
+I am from Albany, New York.

 ## Milestone 1: Preprocessing Text Files

 ### Features: